donovan-jasper/donovan-jasper.github.io/content/_index.md

   - /about
 ---

 Hello there!
 I’m Donovan Jasper, a senior at Stanford University where I am pursuing dual undergraduate degrees in computer science and music as well as a master's degree in computer science.
-My interests span the technical and creative spectrum with concentrations in cybersecurity and vocal performance. <!-- I am currently employed as a Cybersecurity Eval Engineer at OpenAI.-->
+My interests span the technical and creative spectrum with concentrations in cybersecurity and vocal performance.
+I am currently employed as a Cybersecurity Eval Engineer at OpenAI.

 <img src="/images/about/donovanface.jpeg" alt="Donovan Jasper" style="width: 20%;" />
 I have several years of hands-on cybersecurity experience from freelancing and bug hunting on everything from open-source projects to large corporate Active Directory infrastructures.
 Along the way, I’ve held internships at Black Hills Information Security and CrowdStrike.
 I also serve as the competitions lead for Stanford Applied Cybersecurity.